CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/Firewall.md

 ## <h>nv set acl acl-default-whitelist rule \<rule-id\> action police mode</h>

 Configures quality of service for traffic for the firewall whitelist rule.
 Using QoS policers, you can rate limit traffic so incoming packets get dropped if they exceed specified thresholds.
 This command configures the traffic mode.
-You can specify packet, kbps, mbps or gbps.
+You can specify `packet`, `kbps`, `mbps`, or `gbps`.

 ### Command Syntax